cloudfoundry/diego-design-notes/migrating-to-diego.md

 The DEAs currently set this environment variable to `0.0.0.0` in all cases.

+##### Workarounds

+- None: unfortunately, Cloud Controller disallows users from setting the `VCAP_APP_HOST` environment variable on an app, or indeed any environment variable prefixed with `VCAP_`.
+It is recommended that you migrate away from the `VCAP_APP_HOST` environment variable, especially as it no longer provides useful information for the app instance.

 #### `VCAP_APP_PORT`

 This environment variable is deprecated.
-Apps should now use `PORT` or `CF_INSTANCE_PORT` instead.
+Apps should now determine the port on which to listen from the `PORT` environment variable instead.
+Note that [`CF_INSTANCE_PORT` generally has a different value](http://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#CF-INSTANCE-PORT) and so should not be used as a replacement.

 ##### Workarounds

-- Unfortunately, Cloud Controller disallows users from setting the `VCAP_APP_HOST` environment variable on an app, or indeed any environment variable prefixed with `VCAP_`.
-It is recommended that you migrate away from the `VCAP_APP_HOST` environment variable, especially as it no longer provides useful information for the app instance.
+- None: unfortunately, Cloud Controller disallows users from setting the `VCAP_APP_PORT` environment variable on an app, or indeed any environment variable prefixed with `VCAP_`.

 ### Disk Quota Over-Enforcement during Container Setup